 Upper Elementary ELA – Junior Great Books

-For upper elementary students who are ready to take on a bit more of a challenge, discussions that are more in-depth and analytical, and start some light writing and vocabulary – this is the English Language Arts class for your child.
+For upper elementary English Language Arts (ELA) students who are ready to take on a bit more of a challenge, discussions that are more in-depth and analytical, and start some light writing and vocabulary – this is the English Language Arts class for your child.
+Fall semester will work on a short story collection while spring will tackle a novel.
+Class sessions will be predominantly used for literature analysis activities (including hands-on activities) and Shared Inquiry discussion of text with some homework sharing.
+This secular but inclusive semester course is offered in Naperville with in-person class meetings once/week for 1 hours each and has work to complete between classes.

 Student name field can't be empty